-The school site is secure and this is checked daily by the Caretaker or Campus Manager.
+The school site is secure, and this is checked daily by the Caretaker.
 A risk assessment is used to identify any risks to the security of the school site and mitigate these through the use of monitoring and contingencies.

 5. Medical & First Aid